-In accordance with the terms of our amended and restated certificate of incorporation and our amended and restated bylaws that will become effective upon the closing of this offering, our board of directors will be divided into three staggered classes of directors and each director will be assigned to one of the three classes.
+In accordance with the terms of our amended and restated certificate of incorporation and our amended and restated bylaws, our board of directors is divided into three staggered classes of directors and each director is assigned to one of the three classes.
 At each annual meeting of the stockholders, one class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
-The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2021 for Class I directors, 2022 for Class II directors and 2023 for Class III directors.
+The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2021 for Class I directors, 2022 for Class II directors.

-- · Our Class I directors are Priyanka Belawat, Detlev Biniszkiewicz and Derek DiRocco; - · Our Class II directors are Aaron Davis, Ansbert Gadicke and Ann D. Rhoads; and - · Our Class III directors are Michel Detheux, David L. Hallal and Tim Van Hauwermeiren.
+- Our Class I directors are Detlev Biniszkiewicz and Derek DiRocco; - Our Class II directors are Aaron Davis, Matthew Roden and Ann D. Rhoads; and - Our Class III directors are Michel Detheux, David L. Hallal and Tim Van Hauwermeiren.

-Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering will provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+The number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.